BjornHo/RSA_Lab/README.md

 ### To run the Hastad test:
 Open up a Sage shell and use `python -m unittest test_Hastad`

+### To run the Franklin-Reiter test:
+Open up a Sage shell and use `python -m unittest test_Franklin_Reiter.py`

 ### To run the other tests:
-You can simply use an IDE (I used intellij with Python plugin), and run the unit tests in the **tests** folder
+You can simply use an IDE that supports Python (I used intellij with Python plugin), and run the unit tests in the **tests** folder